Understanding your balance sheet

 • Do you have enough cash to pay your bills when they come due?

-For more on how to use the information in your balance sheet to manage your business better, see our guide ‘Checking the health of your business’.
+To learn more about how to use the information in your balance sheet to manage your business better, read our guide about checking the health of your business.

-So, next time you receive or produce a Balance Sheet, don’t put it in a drawer and forget about it.
-Taking the time to understand and review it can help you build a better, stronger business – and a bigger bottom line.
+So, next time you receive or produce a balance sheet, don’t put it in a drawer and forget about it.
+Taking the time to understand and review it, can help you build a better, stronger business – and a healthier bottom line.

 Important information